The NSW Government is committed to developing sustainable and resilient homes and buildings and bringing NSW closer to net zero emissions.

 - deliver buildings that are comfortable in summer and winter.

-The Sustainable Buildings SEPP brings changes that will ensure the buildings we live and work in are more comfortable places to be.
+The Sustainable Buildings SEPP will ensure the buildings we live and work in are more comfortable places.
 Thermal performance measures ensure our buildings will be cooler in summer and warmer in winter.
 This will also make our homes and offices cheaper to run.

-These changes have great benefit for our planet as well.
-The policy will result in around 2.6 million tonnes of avoided greenhouse gas emissions over the next 10 years.
+The policy will result in around 2.6 million tonnes of avoided greenhouse gas emissions over the 10 years to 2032.
 This is equivalent to planting over 8 million trees or running 54 wind turbines for 10 years.

 Increasing the BASIX standards will improve the performance of homes.
-We have made key changes to existing sustainability standards for new residential buildings:
+We have made key changes to existing sustainability standards for new residential buildings by:

-- an increase of the thermal performance standard from an average of 5.5-6 stars to 7 stars NatHERS rating
+- increasing the thermal performance standard from an average of 5.5–6 stars to 7 stars NatHERS rating

-- an increase of between 7-11% in greenhouse gas reduction (this standard varies depending on location and type of residential development proposed).
+- reducing greenhouse gas emissions by between 7% and 11% (depending on location and type of residential development proposed).

 The BASIX standards are consistent and complementary to those in the proposed National Construction Code 2022.
 We are also updating the BASIX online tool and introducing a materials index to measure embodied emissions of construction materials.

 The sustainability provisions for non-residential development are new and include: